Alloy Artifacts

 We have found some information along this line in discussion forums for owners of older Toyota vehicles, and the preliminary indications are that adjustable wrenches were being supplied to at least some Toyota vehicles into the 1980s.
 The inclusion of an adjustable wrench sometimes depended on the trim level, with vehicles equipped for off-road use more likely to include an adjustable wrench.

-If any of our readers have a 1960s to 1980s Toyota vehicle with an adjustable wrench in the tool kit, please let us know via email.
+If any of our readers have a Toyota vehicle with an adjustable wrench in the OEM tool kit, please let us know via email.

 Stylistic Generations of Toyota Motor Adjustable Wrenches

 As noted above, the Toyota Motor adjustable wrenches went through a number of production and marking changes over the years, and the following table is an attempt to summarize the changes.
-At this time we do not have enough information to estimate the production dates, but the table will be extended if such information becomes available.
+Based on our present understanding, we have defined six stylistic generations with easily observed visual characteristics.

-The production and marking attributes being tracked are as follows:
+The production and marking attributes defining the generations are as follows:

-First Nickel Yes Yes No Rounded Pin threaded on outside end.
+First 1950s Nickel Yes No Rounded Yes Long Pin threaded on outside end.

 Primitive finish suggests 1950s production.